Spinor Bose-Einstein condensates: Topological excitations

-When two different types of topological objects coexist, there exists an action of one object on the other as they move relative to each other.
-As an example, consider a spin-1 polar phase in which two monopoles with charge 1 merge in the presence of a half-quantum vortex.
-As a monopole turns around the vortex, it changes sign.
-Thus, if they merge along line 1, the order-parameter field must deform, as shown in Fig.~\ref{fig:homotopy9}~(b), and the combined object has the topological charge of two.
-On the other hand, when they merge along line 2, the order-parameter manifold can deform into the one shown in Fig.~\ref{fig:homotopy9}~(c), and the topological charge is zero, indicating that the two monopoles annihilate in pairs.
-This example illustrates that the charge of the monopole changes its sign as it moves around the half-quantum vortex along curve 2.

-\subsubsection{Skyrmions}
+\subsection{Skyrmions}

-{\bf Shankar Skyrmion}
+\subsubsection{Shankar Skyrmion}

 The third homotopy group characterizes topological objects called Skyrmions that extend over the entire three-dimensional space.
-A prime example of this is the so-called Shankar monopole~\cite{Shankar1977,VolovikMineev1977}, although it is actually not a monopole but a Skyrmion.
-The topology of the Shankar Skyrmion is $\pi_3({\rm SO}(3))\cong{\mathbb Z}$, which is supported by the ferromagnetic phase of a spin-1 BEC.
-The order parameter of the ferromagnetic BEC is characterized by the direction of the local spin $\hat{\bm s}$ and the superfluid phase that can be parametrized in terms of two unit vectors such as $\hat{\bm t}$ and $\hat{\bm u}$ that form a triad with ${\bm s}$: $\hat{\bm s}=\hat{\bm t}\times\hat{\bm u}$.
-Concrete forms of $\hat{\bm s}$ and $\hat{\bm t}$ are introduced in Sec.~\ref{sec:vortex_spin1ferro}.
+A prime example of this is the so-called Shankar monopole in the $^3$He-A phase~\cite{Shankar1977,VolovikMineev1977}, although it is actually not a monopole but a Skyrmion.
+The topology of the Shankar Skyrmion is $\pi_3({\rm SO}(3))\cong{\mathbb Z}$, which is also supported by the ferromagnetic phase of a spin-1 BEC.
+The order parameter of the ferromagnetic BEC is characterized by the direction of the local spin $\hat{\bm s}$ and the superfluid phase